vissih/tickergro/README.md

 1. Copy the Pine Script code into the TradingView Pine Editor.
 2. Click "Add to Chart" to activate the indicator.
 3. Adjust settings as needed.

+or

+just add it directly on your tradingview chart from here - https://www.tradingview.com/script/4TrPUhxu-v0/
 ```

 ## How It Works